 Effective June 1, 2001, we acquired Brandywine Hospital, a 168-bed acute care facility located in Coatesville, Pennsylvania for an aggregate consideration of approximately \$61 million.
 Effective September 1, 2001, we acquired Red Bud Regional Hospital, a 103-bed facility located in Red Bud, Illinois, for an aggregate consideration of approximately \$5 million.
-These two acquisitions increased the number of hospitals we own, lease or operate to 54.
-On July 13, 2001, we signed a definitive agreement to acquire Southern Chester County Medical Center, a 59-bed hospital located in West Grove, Pennsylvania.
+On October 1, 2001, we acquired Jennersville Regional Hospital, formerly known as Southern Chester County Medical Center, a 59-bed hospital located in West Grove, Pennsylvania, for an aggregate consideration of approximately \$29 million.
+These three acquisitions increased the number of hospitals we own, lease or operate to 55.
 On August 2, 2001, we signed a definitive agreement to acquire 369-bed Easton Hospital, the only hospital in the city of Easton and Northampton County, Pennsylvania.
-The two pending transactions are subject to state regulatory approvals and licensing and are expected to be completed and closed during the fourth quarter of 2001.
+This pending transaction is expected to close during the fourth quarter of 2001.
 The sellers of each of these four hospitals are tax-exempt entities.
 Each of these hospitals is the sole provider of general hospital services in its community.

 Effective July 19, 2001, we amended our credit agreement.
 The credit agreement is syndicated with a group of lenders led by The Chase Manhattan Bank, an affiliate of J.P.
-Morgan Securities revolving credit facility and the \$263.2 million in acquisition loan commitments from December 31, 2002 to January 2, 2004.

-As of September 7, 2001, we also have entered into non-binding letters of intent to acquire an additional two hospitals.
-We do not enter into definitive agreements until we complete satisfactory business and financial due diligence and financial modeling.
+Morgan Securities and financial modeling.
 In some cases, we do not sign definitive agreements or acquire the hospital after a letter of intent is executed.
 Some of the hospitals we acquired this year or have executed definitive agreements or letters of intent to acquire had significant historical operating losses.
 It is not uncommon for us to acquire hospitals with historical losses.
 As evidenced by our experience with prior acquisitions, these historical losses are not necessarily indicative of the future operating results we would experience after these acquisitions are completed.